-Thanks to AbbVie for supporting the project from 2013 until 2020.
+We thank the European Standards of Care for Newborn Health project's industry partners for their financial support for the project:

+Thanks to AstraZeneca for supporting the project from 2021 until 2023.
+Thanks to Baxter for supporting the project from 2017 to 2019 and from 2021 until 2022.
+Thanks to Philips Avent for supporting the project until 2014 to 2019.
+Thanks for Philips for supporting the project from 2018 until 2019.
+Thanks to Prolacta Bioscience® Inc. for supporting the project from 2021 until 2023.
+Thanks to Shire for supporting the project from 2014 until 2018.
 Thanks to Takeda for supporting the project from 2019 until 2020.

-Thanks to Dräger for supporting the project from 2013 until 2015.

-Thanks to Shire for supporting the project from 2014 until 2018.

-Thanks to Philips Avent for supporting the project from 2014 until 2019.

-Thanks to Philips for supporting the project from 2018 until 2019.

 A hero isn't always big and strong.
 A hero is simply one who has the strength and courage to overcome overwhelming circumstances.
 Unknown